marc2332/carbonara-script/readme.md

-# Carbonara Script
+# CarbonaraScript

-This is a transcompiled language to javascript.
+This is side-project, a transcompiled language to javascript.

-Just **TESTING**.
-### Some keywords:
+## Some Highlights:
 - Typed variables
-- Cooler syntax
+- Define keyword
-- .cb is the format extension.

 Playground:  https://marc2332.github.io/carbonara-script/